 Memorial Sloan Kettering Cancer Center; USA

-Mr. Licciardi began volunteering at MSK as part of the Patient-to-Patient counselling program before helping with the development of PFACQ.
-In addition to his role as PFACQ Co-Chair, he serves on the Hospital Quality Assurance Committee, Data Governance Committee, and is an inaugural member of the Teleoncology Steering Committee.
+Following his successful treatment at MSK for metastatic gastric cancer, Mr. Licciardi began volunteering as part of the Patient-to-Patient counselling program before helping with the development and launch of PFACQ.
+In addition to his role as Chair Emeritus, he serves on the Hospital Quality Assurance Committee, Data Governance Committee, and is an inaugural member of the Teleoncology Steering Committee.

 CEO, Virginia Mason Medical Center; USA